AirQA: A Comprehensive QA Dataset for AI Research with Instance-Level Evaluation

 \paragraph{Single-doc Detail} Querying detailed information from a specific paper.
 Besides text, we also explore different textual and non-textual aspects including table, image, formula and metadata to cover all elements that may appear in a scientific paper.
 We showcase one example for each category in Figure~\ref{fig:main_figure}.
 Notably, a question may belong to multiple categories, requiring diverse capabilities.

 \paragraph{Multiple-doc Analysis} Posing questions across multiple papers.
-A simple idea for constructing multiple-doc questions is to merely combine several single-doc questions, but this method overlooks the possible relations between different papers, which are actually what researchers pay more attention to.
+A simple idea for constructing multiple-doc questions is to merely combine several single-doc questions, but it overlooks the possible relations between different papers, which are actually what researchers pay more attention to.
 To imitate the real scenes where researchers scan across several documents to find the answer to a question, we propose two paradigms: 1) compare same aspects of different papers, and 2) find subtle points that are not fully illustrated in one paper, and explore the details in the papers it cites.

 \paragraph{Paper Retrieval} Retrieving papers from a specific conference in a particular year, based on the description.
-Considering the search scale, while some argues that retrieval on a fixed corpus is not suitable as performance proxies for real scientific research tasks~\cite{litqa2}, we insist that a dataset cannot contain an infinite number of papers.
-A large number of new papers are produced every day, and without limitation, the answer would be ambitious, making the evaluation unfair.
+Considering the search scale, while ~\cite{litqa2} argues that retrieval on a fixed corpus is not suitable as performance proxies for real scientific research tasks, we insist that a dataset cannot contain an infinite number of papers.
+Without limitation, the answer would be ambitious, making the evaluation unfair.
 Only retrieval on a fixed corpus can ensure the objectivity of the dataset.